Djokovic ruling fits with Australia's tough immigration line - WHIZ News

 Using a smuggled phone and posting to social media, Boochani detailed unsanitary conditions, hunger strikes and violence in the detention camps, as well as deaths caused by medical neglect and suicide.

-He eventually used his phone to write a book, sending snippets in Farsi to a translator over WhatsApp.
-Called “No Friend But the Mountains,” the book won a prestigious Australian award, the Victorian Prize for Literature.
-But he’s never been able to travel to Australia to collect his award.
+Boochani eventually used his phone to write a book, sending snippets in Farsi to a translator over WhatsApp.
+His book, called “No Friend But the Mountains,” won a prestigious Australian award, the Victorian Prize for Literature.
+But he’s never been able to travel to Australia to collect the prize.

-Last year New Zealand reluctantly agreed to repatriate alleged Islamic State militant Suhayra Aden and her two young children, who had been detained in Turkey.
+New Zealand reluctantly agreed last year to accept the repatriation of alleged Islamic State militant Suhayra Aden and her two young children after they were detained in Turkey.

 Despite protests from New Zealand, Australia’s government, led by Prime Minister Scott Morrison, stood by its decision on Aden.
 It has been equally resolute on Djokovic.